allimaninfosec/oci_lb_certbot/README.md

 - Use `--wait-seconds N` to adjust how long the script waits (default 120s) for the backend to become reachable.
 - Add `--lb-ip` flags (repeatable) to declare trusted load balancer IPs that should get an immediate 200 response (useful for LB health checks that probe the backend).
+ - Use `--hold` to manually pause after the temporary server is started so you can confirm the LB health checks are green before proceeding.
+   - Optionally pass `--hold-timeout N` to automatically continue after N seconds if you forget to press ENTER.

 ---